hosseinmoein/DataFrame/README.md

 <img src="docs/pandalion.png" alt="drawing" width="500"/>

-# DataFrame
+# Data Framing
-This is a C++ statistical library that provides an interface similar to Pandas package in Python.<BR>
+This is a C++ statistical library that provides an interface similar to that of Pandas package in Python.<BR>
 <B>A DataFrame can have one index column and many data columns of any built-in or user-defined type</B>.<BR>
-You could slice the data in many different ways.
-You could join, merge, group-by the data.
-You could run various statistical, summarization and ML algorithms on the data.
-You could add your custom algorithms easily.
-You could multi-column sort, custom pick and delete the data.
-And more …<BR>
+You can slice the data in many different ways.
+You can join, merge, group-by the data.
+You can run various statistical, summarization and ML algorithms on the data.
+You can add your custom algorithms easily.
+You can multi-column sort, custom pick and delete the data.
+And many more …<BR>
-DataFrame also includes a large collection of analytical routines in form of visitors -- see documentation below.
-These are from basic stats such as <I>Mean, Std Deviation, Return, …</I> to more involved analysis such as <I>Affinity Propagation, Polynomial Fit, Hurst Exponent, …</I> -- See documentation below for a complete list with code samples, and how you can add your custom algorithms.<BR>
+Data Framing also includes a large collection of analytical routines in form of visitors -- Checkout documentation below.
+These are from basic stats such as <I>Mean, Std Deviation, Return, …</I> to more involved analysis such as <I>Affinity Propagation, Polynomial Fit, Hurst Exponent, …</I> -- Checkout documentation below for a complete list with code samples, and how you can add your custom algorithms.<BR>

 <B>I have followed a few principles in this library:</B><BR>

-1. Support any type either built-in or user defined without needing new code<BR>
+1. Support any type, either built-in or user defined without needing new code.<BR>
 2. Never chase pointers ala `linked lists`, `std::any`, `pointer to base`, ..., including `virtual function calls`<BR>
 3. Have all column data in continuous memory space.
-Also, be mindful of cache-line aliasing misses between multiple columns<BR>
+Also, be mindful of cache-line aliasing misses between multiple columns.<BR>
 4. Never use more space than you need ala `unions`, `std::variant`, ...<BR>
-5. Avoid copying data as much as possible.
-Unfortunately, sometimes you have to<BR>
+5. Avoid copying data as much as possible. <BR>
-6. Use multi-threading but only when it makes sense<BR>
+6. Use multi-threading but only when it makes sense.<BR>
 7. Do not attempt to protect the user against `garbage in, garbage out`<BR>

 <B>Views</B><BR>